 3. Cooking period

-As a larger cut, cooking prime rib needs lower temperature and more time.
+As a larger cut, cooking prime rib needs a lower temperature and more time.
 You should cook prime rib for at least one hour.

-Way to cook rib eye is much more comfortable.
+The way to cook rib eye is much more comfortable.
 Ribeye is cooked at a medium or high temperature and needs less time, only several minutes to be prepared.

 Even though they came from the same part and have a similar beefy taste, their flavor is different.
 Because of heavy marbling, prime rib is juicy, soft, and has a full, robust taste.

 Ribeye also has a full flavor but is not that rich.
 It is tougher a bit and has a milder flavor.

 When it comes to the price, there is also a difference between those cuts.
 Of course, the price depends on where you buy meat and its quality, but in general, a primal rib is more expensive than a ribeye.

 Also, prime rib is harder to get.
 Keep that in mind when planning to cook it.

 Maybe this is not crucial to the decision, but the number of calories is significant for your health.

 Because of more fat content, the prime rib has more calories.
 The number of calories in ribeye roast is almost a third less than in prime rib, for the same portion.